noahehall/theBookOfNoah/databases/mysql_new.md

     - `insert`, `replace`
   - `high_priority`
     - overrides a `--low-priority-updates` server option and to disable concurrent inserts
+    - gives `select` statements higher priority of `update` statements submitted at the same time by different clients
     - `insert`, `replace`
   - `low_priority` instructs the server to wait until there are no queries on the table before operating on rows.
     - when the table is free it is locked for the action and will prevent concurrency